 Malware is often disguised as tools designed to help you achieve things like disabling pesky automatic updates.

-The program might even appear to work as intended, but if you give it access to your system and registry, it can do all kinds of damage.
+The program might even appear to work as intended, but it can do all kinds of damage if you give it access to your system and registry.

 It may not happen immediately, but the malware will give you a headache eventually.

 Another type of malware is known as ransomware.
-This insidious program often targets businesses, but you can also get your home machines infected if you are not careful.
+This insidious program often targets businesses, but you can also infect your home machines if you are not careful.

 The goal of ransomware is to access your system with sufficient privileges; it can encrypt your files.